michaelklotz/Profile/README.md

  - Created and managed tasks and estimates for user stories and defects during two-week iterations using agile project management software (Version One)
  - Delivered tech-talks on implementing Git, MongoDB, Gradle, and Sonar
  - Led migration efforts from TFS version control to Git
+ - Design and deliver new functionality that adheres to platform and architectural guidelines
+ - Participate in planning sessions and provide estimates for stories and tasks
+ - Work with business users to define acceptance criteria
+ - Communicate timely and accurate status information to project leaders

 ### Database Administrator (Internship)
 #### Menards, Eau Claire, WI | May 2011 - May 2012

  - Worked closely with DBA team to maintain and support several database platforms including SQL Server (MSSQL), MySQL, Oracle, and Progress (OpenEdge RDBMS)
  - Created ETL processes using SQL Server’s Integration Services (SSIS) and PowerShell to gather database usage and performance metrics from 6 different database platforms
+ - Created dynamic SQL Server Reporting Services (SSRS) reports to display metrics
- - Designed a MySQL database and wrote an application for the logging of database tasks
+ - Designed a MySQL database and wrote an application for the centralized logging and reporting of database tasks
  - Used SQL Server’s Integration Services to run ETL processes that update a Central Reporting Server between 6 different database platforms
  - Wrote SSRS reports and integrated them into PHP database logging application
  - Used ER-Win to model changes and additions to database structure
+ - Wrote PowerShell scripts to connect to MySQL, SQL Server, and Oracle databases
+ - Wrote scripts and queries to gather relevant data from system tables
+ - Designed website to interface the central database using HTML, CSS, JavaScript, and PHP

 ### IT Support Level 1